tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list of bdqffdq:Amendment Tests that have been run on a bdqffdq:SingleRecord forming the input to another Test.</td>
+			<td>An Abstract Information Element composed of the outcomes of a list of bdqffdq:Amendment Tests from a single run on a bdqffdq:SingleRecord in a bdqffdq:DataQualityReport forming the input to another Test.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>